 Contractual terms play a significant role in business.
 The terms and conditions enlisted in a contract dictate the relationship between the involved parties.
-Executing a contract without completely comprehending the terms and conditions increase the risk factor in business.
+Executing a contract without completely comprehending the terms and conditions increase the contract risk factors in business.
 Minor alteration in the provisions and clauses of a contract can result in adverse consequences.
 There are several factors that are to be checked off the list before executing a contract.
-A few critical factors that shouldn’t be disregarded at any cost includes,
+A few critical contract risk factors to consider before signing a contract includes,

 The Details of the Trading Company

 Contracts are legal documents that are bound by the law.
 The details of the trading companies furnished in the contract document must be accurate.
 There have been instances where fraudulent companies furnish fake details to cheat the contracting parties.
 The prudent measure to avoid such ordeals and malpractices is to verify the soundness of the details furnished by all the involved contractual parties.
 From the registered address to the nature of their business, a simple background verification will render the required information and save the organization from getting duped.
 Creating a database of the fundamental information of clients and vendors in the contract management software is one of the best measures to ensure that only verified details are stored.